bstag/Antler/src/content/docs/admin-interface.md

 ---
 title: "Admin Interface Overview"
-description: "Complete guide to the MdCms admin interface - navigation, features, and workflow"
+description: "Complete guide to the Antler admin interface - navigation, features, and workflow"
 group: "Admin Interface"
 order: 1
 ---

 # Admin Interface Overview

-The MdCms admin interface is a powerful, user-friendly content management system that runs alongside your static site during development.
+The Antler admin interface is a powerful, user-friendly content management system that runs alongside your static site during development.
 It provides a complete solution for creating, editing, and managing all your content without needing to work directly with Markdown files.

 ## Accessing the Admin Interface